oracle/oci-python-sdk/docs/installation.rst

   Oracle Bare Metal Cloud Services policies, see `Common Policies`_ in the User Guide.
 * Python version 2.7.5 or 3.5 or later, running on Mac, Windows, or Linux.
 * The Python SDK uses the `cryptography.io`_ library, which has its own additional `build requirements`_.
-* The Python SDK requires `TLS 1.2`_, which is not provided in `openssl`_ before OpenSSL version 1.0.1.
-  If your version of Python was built against an earlier version, you will need to install a new Python that links against a newer version.
 * A keypair used for signing API requests, with the public key uploaded to Oracle.
 Only the user calling the API should be in possession of the private key.
-(For more information, see Configuring the SDK.)
+(For more information, see `Configuring the SDK`_.)

 ====================================
  Downloading and Installing the SDK
 ====================================

-You can install the Python SDK through the Python Package Index (PyPI), or use GitHub as an alternative source.
+You can install the Python SDK through the Python Package Index (PyPI), or alternatively through GitHub.

-**PyPi Source**
+**PyPi**

 To install from `PyPI <https://pypi.python.org/pypi/oraclebmc>`_: